Nonlinear orbital stability of stationary discrete shock profiles for scalar conservation laws: Introduction and main result

 The sequences $\dspD$ are stationary discrete shock profiles (SDSPs) associated with the shock \eqref{def:choc} we introduced earlier.
 We refer to Figure \ref{fig:SDSP} for a visual representation of such SDSPs.
 The existence theory of discrete shock profiles, and thus the verification of Hypothesis \ref{H:SDSP}, has been a longstanding question \cite{Jennings1974,Majda1979,Michelson1984,Smyrlis1990,Serre2004}.
 We refer the interested reader to \cite{Serre2007} for a general overview on the existence theory.
 To quickly summarize, most existence results tend to necessitate fairly strict additional hypotheses.
 For instance, in \cite{Jennings1974}, one can find an existence result for discrete shock profiles associated with Lax shocks for \textit{monotone} schemes approximating \textit{scalar} conservation laws.
 On the other hand, existence results of discrete shock profiles for \textit{systems }of conservation laws such as \cite{Majda1979,Michelson1984} tend to introduce a \textit{weakness} assumption on the amplitude of the approximated shocks.

-Let us point out that, in the present article, one of the discrete shock profile will a play more central role than the others and will have to satisfy additional hypotheses, in particular a \textit{spectral stability} assumption (see Hypotheses \ref{H:spec} and \ref{H:Evans} below).
-We thus assumed in Hypothesis \ref{H:SDSP} that $0$ belongs to the interval $I$ and we will use the notation
+Let us point out that, in the present article, one of the discrete shock profile will be fixed as a reference discrete shock profile compared to the others and will have to satisfy additional hypotheses, in particular a \textit{spectral stability} assumption (see Hypotheses \ref{H:spec} and \ref{H:Evans} below).
+We thus assumed in Hypothesis \ref{H:SDSP} that $0$ belongs to the interval $I$ and we will use the notation:

 to identify this discrete shock profile more clearly from now on.
-The additional assumptions on the discrete shock profile $\dsp$ that we will introduce aim at allowing the use of the result \cite[Theorem 1]{Coeuret2023} in Section \ref{subsec:Green}.
+The additional assumptions on the discrete shock profile $\dsp$ that we will introduce aim at allowing the use of the result \cite[Theorem 1]{Coeuret2024d} in Section \ref{subsec:Green}.

 We now introduce two additional assumptions (Hypotheses \ref{H:CVExpo} and \ref{H:identification}) on the family $(\dspD)_{\delta\in I}$ of SDSPs.

 \begin{hypo}[Exponential localization] We assume that there exist two positive constants $C,c$ such that: